Uplogix/docs/command-reference/config_answer.md

 # In the Uplogix web interface

-**Inventory > group page > Local Manager configuration button > Modem** - specific to this inventory group
+**Inventory > group page > Out-of-Band > Modem** - specific to this inventory group

-**Inventory > expanded Local Manager page > Configuration tab > Modem** - specific to this modem
+**Inventory > Local Manager page > Out-of-Band > Modem** - specific to this modem

 # History

-2.5 – This command was introduced.
+2.5 - This command was introduced.
 It replaces config Local Manager modem.

 3.3 - Subcommands domain and number were added to support Iridium modem.

-4.1 – Log Rings command added to record inbound dial attempts.
+4.1 - Log Rings command added to record inbound dial attempts.

 # Related commands

-**show answer**
+- **show answer**